Comcast founder, cable industry leader Ralph Roberts dies at 95

 A sharply-dressed businessman, who often donned tailored suits and bow ties, Roberts was a dogged deal maker.
 In 1986, he led the acquisition of a 26 percent stake in Group W Cable expanding its customer base to more than a million.

-The purchase of AT&T Broadband, the cable service of telephone giant AT&T Inc, for $30 billion in 2001, catapulted Comcast into the No. 1 U.S. cable TV operator with more than 21 million subscribers.
+The purchase of AT&T Broadband, the cable service of telephone giant AT&T Inc (T.N), for $30 billion in 2001, catapulted Comcast into the No. 1 U.S. cable TV operator with more than 21 million subscribers.

 His son, Brian Roberts, took on the top post at Comcast in 2002 and has since been its CEO.
 The Roberts family forayed into the media business by acquiring NBC Universal that includes broadcast, cable, movie studio and theme park businesses.